dosemu2/dosemu2/doc/README.txt

        section on how to enable privileged operation if you really need to.
-    2. If a user needs access to privileged resources other than console graphics, then you need to explicitly allow the user to do so by editing the file /etc/dosemu.users (or /etc/dosemu/dosemu.users).
+    2. If a user needs access to privileged resources other than console graphics, then you may need to explicitly allow the user to do so by editing the file /etc/dosemu.users (or /etc/dosemu/dosemu.users).
 The format is:

          loginname [ c_strict ] [ classes ...] [ other ]